petebaker/gnumaker/README.md

   - DONE extract dependency and target file extensions in `r-rules.mk`, preferably by parsing the included file (done using `pattern-exts`’)
-  - TODO incorporate dependency and target file extensions extracted using `pattern-exts` into `create_makefile` and set defaults
+  - DONE incorporate dependency and target file extensions extracted using `pattern-exts` into `create_makefile` and set defaults
   - TODO move `pattern_exts` to internal functions and create `show_extensions` to assist user specification